E-commerce

 April 8, 2026

 You invest in acquisition, content, and tools, but the conversion rate is stagnating?
-It’s a common situation: the dashboard shows traffic, but orders don’t follow.
-It is almost never just a single button to recolor: it’s a combination of product clarity, performance, checkout funnel, and alignment between what the brand promises and what it delivers.
+This is a common situation: the dashboard shows traffic, but orders don’t follow.
+It is almost never a single button to recolor: it is a combination of product clarity, performance, checkout flow, and alignment between what the brand promises and what it delivers.

-Editorial note: this page also includes the sales conversion angle (marketing and sales team: lead qualification, responsiveness, pipeline) previously covered separately, to avoid duplicate content.
+Editorial note: this page also brings together the sales conversion angle (marketing and sales team: lead qualification, responsiveness, pipeline), previously handled separately, to avoid duplicate content.

-In this guide, you will get a work order: shared definitions, reliable measurement, levers on the store, then the role of a sales- and support-oriented AI conversational agent.
-The cited industry benchmarks refer to public sources (Shopify, FEVAD): adapt them to your niche.
+In this guide, you will get a workflow: shared definitions, reliable measurement, levers on the store, then the role of an AI conversational agent focused on sales and support.
+The sector benchmarks cited refer to public sources (Shopify, FEVAD): adapt them to your niche.

 • What you will be able to do: prioritize an action based on data and segments.